1 - Rules

 - 5.1 - Team list:

-- 5.1.4 - The team leaders MUST confirmed the players list numbers for the match on the mobile app in possession of the Field Marshall, before the match starts to avoid any mistakes on the match incidences.
+- 5.1.3 - The team leader must confirm the numbers on the roster for the game available on the mobile app, which is in the possession of the field official, before the game begins to avoid any error with match incidences.

 - 5.1.5 - The number each player has on the team list must be the same as the number on the shirt.

-- 5.1.6 - All players on the team list are considered as if they have participated in the match.
+- 5.1.6 - All players that are on the roster on the app are considered to be participating in the game.

-- 5.1.7 - Random controls of team lists and Participants lists will be carried out.
+- 5.1.7 - Random controls of team lists/rosters and Participants lists will be carried out.